eezstreet/SWATEliteForce/README.md

 All weapons have been changed to have correct muzzle velocities.
 * Grenade Launcher:
 	- Given real world name (HK69)
+	- The AI can now use it correctly when ordered a command which uses gas/flashbang/stinger.
-	- Greatly increased damage dealt from direct impact
+	- Greatly increased damage dealt from direct impact.
+But now it scales linearly over distance; so a point blank shot does much more damage.
+After some distance, grenades stop doing damage.
+	- Damage is now required to trigger the direct impact stun effect.
 	- May now be equipped as a secondary weapon
 	- In the SWAT 4 + TSS campaign, this weapon must be unlocked.
 * Colt M4A1 Carbine: